 Worried about a specific support need?
 Let's talk about it...

-If you are joining us in September and have concerns around any specific support need then please get in touch.
-We can start to explore how we can assist you and ensure you start your ICMP experience successfully.
-Contact our Admissions Team in the first instance via firstname.lastname@example.org or on +44(0)20 7328 0222 and they will put you in touch with the appropriate team.
+If you're joining us in September and have concerns around any specific support need, then please get in touch.
+We can explore how we can assist you and ensure you start your ICMP experience successfully.
+Contact our Admissions team via email@example.com or on +44(0)20 7328 0222 and they'll put you in touch with the appropriate team.

-Current students looking to apply for financial assistance or discuss any other support-related needs, please contact Academic Support (email@example.com), or your Programme Leader, and they will direct you to the correct team.
+Current students looking to apply for financial assistance or discuss any other support-related needs, please contact Academic Support (firstname.lastname@example.org), or your Programme Leader, and they'll direct you to the correct team.